Maladroy/Sketchand/README.md

 To use Sketchand, you will need to install Tensorflow and the necessary dependencies.
 This project can be run on a local machine or deployed to a web server.

+`npm run dev` to run the app locally

 ### Contributing

 Contributions to Sketchand are welcome.
 If you have any ideas for new features or improvements, feel free to submit a pull request or open an issue.